Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 *Definition from:* </br>
 https://rxjs-dev.firebaseapp.com/api/index/function/race

-> *Note: It is inconclusive, but the `race` operator may also be the same the the `amb` operator listed in the generic Rx operators.*
+> *Note: It is inconclusive, but the `race` operator may also be the same as the `amb` operator listed in the generic Rx operators.*

 3. `buffertoggle` and `bufferWhen` operators?

-> TODO: To understand these operators, experiment with their interactive Marble Diagrams...

 `Buffer`
 periodically gather items emitted by an Observable into bundles and emit these bundles rather than emitting the items one at a time